-The financial statements were authorised for issue on Insert the date the Directors Report was signed on: View > Notes to the Financial Statements by the directors of the company.
+The financial statements were authorised for issue on 24th August 2022, by the directors of the company.

 Basis of Preparation

 The directors have prepared the financial statements on the basis that the company is a non-reporting entity because there are no users dependent on general purpose financial statements.
 The financial statements are therefore special purpose financial statements that have been prepared in order to meet the requirements of the Corporations Act 2001.